zencart/documentation/content/user/products/mixed_on.md

 ---

+On the [product editing page](/user/products/product_edit/), there are a number of [settings related to sale quantities](/user/products/product_units/).
+One of them is called Product Qty Min/Unit Mix .

-On the [product editing page](/user/products/product_edit/), when the setting `Product Qty Minimum` is greater than 1, the setting `Product Qty Min/Unit Mix` is used in determining whether the minimum has been met, both for purchasing and for [quantity discounts](/user/products/quantity_discounts/).
+When the setting `Product Qty Minimum` is greater than 1, the setting `Product Qty Min/Unit Mix` is used in determining whether the minimum has been met, both for purchasing and for [quantity discounts](/user/products/quantity_discounts/).